Peopling of Southeast Asia: Genetics

 Another study from 2021 found that an ancient Holocene hunter-gatherer from South Sulawesi had ancestry from both the Oceanian lineage (modeled by Papuans and Aboriginal Australians) and from an East Asian lineage (modeled as Onge or Tianyuan related).
 The hunter-gatherer individual had approximately ~50% of this "Basal-East Asian" ancestry, and was positioned in between the Andamanese Onge and the Papuans of Oceania.
 The authors concluded that the presence of this ancestry in a Holocene forager suggests that East Asian-related admixture may have taken place long before the expansion of Austronesian societies into the region.

 Genetic analyses state that Southeast Asia faced four prehistoric migratory waves, impacting present demographics.
 The first wave was initiated by mainland Hòabìnhians, hunter-gatherer populations who share the closest genetic affinities to present-day Andamanese Önge and Malaysian Jehai.
 Denisovan ancestry was absent in these populations, although the Mamanwa from the Philippines mixed with Denisovian-shifted Papuans.
 Other studies also suggest a genetic affinity between the Hòabìnhians and the Ikawazu Jōmon.
 About 4 kya, Neolithic farmers from East Asia expanded into Southeast Asia and introduced Austroasiatic ancestry, which peaks in the Mlabri and Htin, along with western Indonesians, especially Balinese and Javanese, Temuan and Jehai.
-By 2 kya, additional East Asian ancestry, related to present Asian groups such as Hmong, Dai, Kinh Vietnamese, Thai etc, was introduced.
+By 2 kya, additional East Asian ancestry, related to present Asian groups such as Hmong, Dai, Kinh Vietnamese, Thai, etc., was introduced.
 Austronesian ancestry was also introduced into Indonesia and Philippines by 1.8 and 2.1 kya respectively.
-Due to later Indian cultural influence in Southeast Asia, populations from Thailand, Cambodia, Vietnam, Myanmar and Singapore have South Asian (SAS) ancestry (best examplified by modern South Indian groups such as Irula or Mala) ranging from 2% to 16%.
+Possibly due to later cultural exchanges with India, some populations in Southeast Asia can be modeled to have some South Asian-related ancestry (best proxied by modern South Indian groups such as Irula or Mala) ranging from 2% to 16%.
 Exceptions were isolated hill tribes and present hunter-gatherer groups in Thailand.
+However, a 2026 study found that South Asian-related ancestry in Mainland Southeast Asia, can be dated back to the Neolithic period.
+This ancestry was described to be related to a deeply diverged lineage that's broadly related to South Asians, Southeast Asians and East Asians.

 Ancient and modern East Asian populations can be modeled to derive primarily from an Onge-like profile (c.
 76–79%) with lower amounts of Tianyuan-like admixture (21–24%).
 Southeast Asian populations fall along a cline between East Asian populations and additional Onge-like ancestry associated with local Hoabinhians.
-Ancestries related to Papuansand Jōmon peoples is also detected in Southeast Asian populations.
+Ancestries related to Papuans and Jōmon peoples is also detected in Southeast Asian populations.